mxmsmnv/Crisp/README.md

 When a ProcessWire user is logged in, their **email** and **name** are automatically synced with the Crisp widget.
-If a User Verification Secret is configured, HMAC verification is applied automatically [1].
+If a User Verification Secret is configured, HMAC verification is applied automatically.

 ---